WesternFriend/westernfriend.org/docs/deploy.md

    - `DJANGO_ALLOWED_HOSTS` - each allowed host needs only the domain (and subdomain if relevant), no protocol
    - `DJANGO_CSRF_TRUSTED_ORIGINS`- each origin should begin with a protocol, e.g., `https://...`
    - `DJANGO_SECRET_KEY` - [random generated key](https://stackoverflow.com/a/67423892)
-   - `DEBUG` - "True" or "False", should be "False" for production
+   - `DJANGO_DEBUG` - "True" or "False", should be "False" for production
-   - `USE_SPACES` - "True" or "False", whether to use DO Spaces for static files.
+   - `DJANGO_USE_SPACES` - "True" or "False", whether to use DO Spaces for static files.
 In this case, use "True".
    - `AWS_ACCESS_KEY_ID` - See:[Creating an Access Key](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key)
    - `AWS_SECRET_ACCESS_KEY` - See:[Creating an Access Key](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key)
    - `AWS_S3_REGION_NAME` - use the region name selected when setting up the DO Spaces Storage Bucket